Curriculum

 Fellows participate in education training through didactics and the completion of Tier One of the Academy of Teaching Scholars.
 Each fellow completes and receives feedback on teaching sessions for residents and students, along with their clinical teaching while on service.

 Advocacy is an important part of education and health care.
 A pediatrician's duty is to advocate for their patients’ health and well being.
-As part of the pediatric hospitalist curriculum, fellows receive training in advocacy and create an advocacy project based around their interests in a health care process that requires change.
+As part of the pediatric hospitalist curriculum, fellows receive training in advocacy and can create an advocacy project based around their interests in a health care process that requires change.